blahcat/blahcat.github.io/content/2019-01-30-playing-with-windows-root-directory-object.md

 ![image_alt](/assets/images/{D1BF677A-5CFD-4C16-8ABA-1492397D7E17}.jpg)

-Not only it's all clickety friendly when I'm feeling it's too complicated to type on a keyboard, but the absolute awesome thing is the total integration with LINQ, so you can actually search those objects programmatically (which is impossible with `WinObj` for instance).
+Not only it's all click-friendly when I'm feeling it's too complicated to type on a keyboard, but the absolute awesome thing is the total integration with LINQ, so you can actually search those objects programmatically (which is impossible with `WinObj` for instance).
 Say you want to enumerate the `nt!_OBJECT_TYPE` keys of all the `ObjectTypes` on your version of Windows, well...

 ```text
 lkd> dx -g -r1 @$cursession.Objects.Children.Where( obj => obj.Name == "ObjectTypes" ).First().Children.Select(o => new { Name = o.RawObjectHeader.Name, Key = (char*)&o.RawObjectHeader.Key})